amadorcarlosa/AspireWithNuxtAzureCID/next-steps.md

 ### Provision infrastructure and deploy application code

-Run `azd up` to provision your infrastructure and deploy to Azure in one step (or run `azd provision` then `azd deploy` to accomplish the tasks separately).
+Run ` to provision your infrastructure and deploy to Azure in one step (or run `azd provision` then `azd deploy` to accomplish the tasks separately).
 Visit the service endpoints listed to see your application up-and-running!

 To troubleshoot any issues, see [troubleshooting](#troubleshooting).